Burry/Organizr-Plex-Theme/README.md

     1. *(Recommended)* Use tronyx's custom Organizr v2 Docker image [`tronyx/docker-organizr-v2:plex`](https://hub.docker.com/r/tronyx/docker-organizr-v2/tags) with the fix pre-applied.
     2. Open Organizr's `/js/custom.min.js`, search for the string `h=40`, and change it to `h=60`.
 Note that this change will be overwritten whenever Organizr pulls a new update.

+### Group Icons

+Some group icons are provided for your use in [`/images/groups`](https://github.com/Burry/organizr-v2-plex-theme/tree/master/images/groups) to be copied to Organizr's `/plugins/images/groups`.

+### *Related:* Open Plex App on iOS

+Using Organizr's Settings > Customize > Appearance > Custom JavaScript and [this script](https://gist.github.com/Burry/7f6c2caa9cf645ca511ffefd697b3126), you can redirect all links to Plex while browsing on iOS to the Plex app, complete with functional deep-linking.
+I cannot find the equivalent scheme to open Plex on Android if it exists.

 ### Don't Change These

 #### Notifications